 Pull into Kennett River for a quick pitstop to see if you can spot koalas.
 They’re usually located in the gumtrees behind the caravan park (park your car at Kafe Koala).
 If you walk a bit further down Grey River Road you’ll get away from the tourists.
 We unfortunately didn’t see any when we stopped by (we did see lots of birdlife), but most people do get lucky here!

 Apollo Bay is home for tonight.
-It’s been a long but hopefully magical day, so end the day with some fish and chips at the Apollo Bay Fishermen’s Co-Op or dinner at the Great Ocean Road Brewhouse or Chris’s Beacon Point Restaurant, and then a stroll along the beach.
+It’s been a long but hopefully magical day, so end the day with some fish and chips at the Apollo Bay Fishermen’s Co-Op or dinner at the Great Ocean Road Brewhouse before a stroll along the beach.

 Where to stay in Apollo Bay